Self drive day outings

 Queen Rose Hiking Trial

-The Queen Rose Trail is said to be the most scenic trail in the country.
+If you enjoy hiking, the Queen Rose Trail is said to be the most scenic trail in the country.
 The hike is set in the Nelshoogte Nature Reserve between Badplaas and Barberton.
+Although this is a multi-day hike, shorter sections are open for one day hikes and well worth a visit.

 Nelshoogte Forest Reserve, east of Barberton on the R38 Badplaas road